AyanChoudhary/practicegit/README.md

 Hello Everyone.
-This is just a practice blank repo.
+This is just a practice blank repodf.
 What am i doing oops dont know.